 - 1. Select Menu/Setup/Keyboard/Adjust.

 - 2. Press the key you need to adjust.

 - 3. Move the registration-point bar to the position where you want the point to register.

 - 4. Select Baseline.

-- 5. When asked to press a key, DO NOT press the key by itself.
+- 5. For best results, when asked to press a key, DO NOT press the key by itself.
 Rather, position your hands over the keyboard, and hit a common stroke containing multiple keys that includes that key.
 For example, if you want to adjust the "G" on the right-hand side, rather than stroking the "G," stroke an answer symbol (-FRPBLGTS).
-You will note in this example that the "LG" combination is hit with the same finger.
-The bridging of the keys affects the natural depression depth, and hence the desired registration point.